How to calculate your business carbon footprint

 Calculating your business carbon footprint sounds daunting.
 Done properly, it is a structured process that follows a well-established methodology.
 This guide walks through each step and explains what data you actually need to get started.

-The Global GHG Protocol Corporate Standard is the framework used by the vast majority of businesses worldwide for emissions accounting.
+The GHG Protocol Corporate Standard is the framework used by the vast majority of businesses worldwide for emissions accounting.
 It defines the three scope categories (see our guide to Scope 1, 2 and 3) and the rules for how to calculate each.
-CSRD, the SBTi, and most other reporting frameworks are built on GHG Protocol foundations.
+CSRD (Corporate Sustainability Reporting Directive), the SBTi (Science Based Targets initiative), and most other reporting frameworks are built on GHG Protocol foundations.

 You do not need to read the full standard to calculate your footprint.
 What you need is: the right data sources, the right emissions factors, and a structured approach to organising the calculation.